 To configure automatic repository database purging:

-Select the Purge data older then check box and set the amount of days the stored performance monitoring data will be saved in the repository database (All data older that the specified amounts of day will be automatically purged)
+Select the Purge data older then check box in the Automatic section and set the amount of days the stored performance monitoring data will be saved in the repository database (All data older that the specified amounts of day will be automatically purged)

-Press OK and from now on the repository database will be regular purged without requiring any user attention
+Press Save and from now on the repository database will be regularly purged without requiring any user attention

-To manually purge repository database data, use the same Options ->Repository purging dialog.
-In the Manual section of the dialog set the number of days, press the Purge data button and then OK
+To manually purge repository database data, use the same Repository purging page.
+In the Manual section of the page set the number of days, press the Purge data button

 Use the value 0 in the Purge data older then when all collected data have to be purged from database

-After the data purging process is completed, the notification bar will appear in the main GUI with indication that Data purged successfully
+After the data purging process is completed, the notification will appear with indication Success!

 Once the repository purging is executed and repository database data purged, can I restore it?